MoralisWeb3/firebase-extensions/streams/README.md

-# Listen Blockchain by Moralis Streams
+# Stream Blockchain Events to Firestore

 Synchronize Blockchain state with your app easily.
 Check [our tutorial](https://docs.moralis.io/streams-api/integrations/firebase) or [our video tutorial](https://www.youtube.com/watch?v=EieJVLhpvsI) to learn how to use it.